 On submission of a portfolio, a specialist assessor (normally from the same specialty as the applicant) reviews the submitted portfolio using the online system and if considered complete/sufficient they recommend that the applicant progresses to the interview stage.
 The recommended outcome then goes through a moderation process, by a specially trained professional assessor/moderator who is an experienced assessor.
-The moderator is normally from the same Division as the applicant.
 Where the specialist assessor recommends that further evidence is needed or that the application should be rejected, feedback to the applicant must be provided.